hamedfaryabi/vue-headless-dp/README.md

-# Vue.js Headless Date Picker Composable Documentation
+# Vue Headless Date Picker

-## Introduction

-The Vue.js Headless Date Picker Composable is a utility that provides date-related functionality for Vue.js applications.
-It offers a set of functions and options to manage dates, calendars, and date selections.
+Vue Headless Date Picker is a flexible and customizable date picker composable for Vue 3 that allows you to easily add date selection functionality to your Vue.js applications.

+## Features

+- Supports single-date, multi-date, and range-date selection modes.
+- Equal-weeks option for consistent week display.
+- Date range limiting with minDate and maxDate options.
+- Easily disable specific dates.
+- No UI, giving you complete control over the user interface.

 ## Installation

-To use this composable in your Vue.js project, you can install it via npm or yarn:
+To get started, install the `vue-headless-date-picker` package from npm:

 ```bash
 npm install vue-headless-date-picker